 Dr. Michael E. Debakey and myself performing an aortic reconstruction at Ben Taub General Hospital, Houston, TX, 1997.

 In 1999, I began surgical practice in Northern Virginia.
 I initially practiced general surgery, but ultimately specialized in breast surgery over a 15 year period.
-I then established the Novant UVA Breast Center in 2009.
+I then established the UVA Community Health Breast Center in 2009.
 In November 2018, I began an exclusive practice of breast surgery in partnership with Galaria Plastic Surgery & Dermatology.

-Professionally, I am most proud to have applied to breast cancer care the same pursuit of excellence that I learned from Dr. Debakey and his associates at Baylor.
+Professionally, I am most proud to have applied to breast cancer care the same pursuit of excellence that I learned from Dr. DeBakey and his associates at Baylor.
 Each day, I try to apply a singular focus on every patient as a unique individual.
 To me, these lifelong relationships are the most rewarding aspect of being a physician and why I enjoy every day going to work.

 Over the years, family and friends have called me for advice about their breast care.
 After a quick conversation, they were incredibly empowered to ask their own doctors exactly what was needed.
 You simply get better care when you know about the important topics and the questions to ask.
 Currently, the medical profession does not actually “teach” patients how to obtain quality, cutting-edge care in their communities.
 This is a missing link in our collective efforts to provide better quality breast cancer care in the United States.
 This is why we created the website, to fill this online information gap.